OzzieIsaacs/calibre-web-test/README.md

 - All dependencies listed in requirements.txt have to be installed

+- Ldaptor causes a problem in conjunction with the tests, so the patch suggested in https://github.com/twisted/ldaptor/issues/170 has to be applied

 - tests are only running with tornado as wsgi server

 - install Calibre as conversion tool (if running from within pycharm debugger version 3.48 at most, as Calibre 4.x crash during conversion in this configuration)